 Finding out that you have cancer can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Talking with family, friends, or a counselor can really help.
 Ask your doctor about support groups.
 Or call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org.

-as eating a balanced diet and getting enough sleep and exercise may help
+Healthy habits such as eating a balanced diet and getting enough sleep and exercise may help control your symptoms.